carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

-* The target should have either reasonable documentation on how it works (ISA, ABI, etc.) or a publicly available simulator/hardware (either free or cheap enough), so that developers can validate assumptions, understand constraints and review code that can affect the target.
-Preferably both.
+* The target should have either reasonable documentation on how it works (ISA, ABI, etc.) or a publicly available simulator/hardware (either free or cheap enough) - preferably both.
+This allows developers to validate assumptions, understand constraints and review code that can affect the target.

-In addition, the rules for a back-end to be marked as **official** are:
+In addition, the rules for a back-end to be promoted to **official** are:

 * The target must have addressed every other minimum requirement and have been stable in tree for at least 3 months.
 This cool down